4.12. Mapping rules: Peru

 4.12.1.1

-- In places where a pedestrian path approaches a car road (both outside intersections and at them) and there's no pedestrian crossing, you can draw their crossing regardless of the presence of a solid center line marking and the number of lanes on the car road.
+- In places where a pedestrian path approaches a roadway (both outside intersections and at them) and there is no pedestrian crossing, you can draw their intersection regardless of the presence of a solid center line marking and the number of lanes on the roadway.

 4.12.1.2